The Harvard Voice

-The Harvard Voice is a monthly magazine (formerly weekly paper) concerned with the life, culture, ideas and style of Harvard University.
-An official student publication at Harvard, The Voice was started by Steven Duque and Miran Pavić in April 2008.
+The Harvard Voice is a monthly magazine (formerly weekly paper) concerned with the life, culture, ideas, and style of Harvard University.
+It is an official student publication at Harvard, which was started by Steven Duque and Miran Pavić, in April 2008.
 Its launch was heralded as "campus journalism goes 2.0."
 Other local websites covered the launch as well.

 Faculty sponsors and writers

 The Voice's academic sponsors included Professor James Engell, the head of Harvard's English Department, and sociology professor Jason Kaufman.
 One-time contributors who have since not written for the Voice include Professor Kaufman, Senior Lecturer Tim McCarthy, and Adam Goldenberg, who was named one of the top 100 college writers in the U.S. in 2008.

 Partnerships

-The Voice has done partnerships with a number of local businesses such as the Boloco chain of restaurants, the Harvard Coop, the Tannery, the election website Votegopher.com, and B-good, the Boston fast-food chain.
+The Voice has partnered with a number of local businesses such as the Boloco chain of restaurants, the Harvard Coop, the Tannery, the election website Votegopher.com, and B-good, the Boston fast-food chain.